 Have we the time?
 Should we as experience designers, hamstrung as we are by client and stakeholder need (be it commercial or subjective), spend valuable time focusing on more human and life centred influences that could be at play?

-Well the answer is yes – of course we should – but we need to convince a lot of people of the benefits of doing so.
+Well, the answer is yes – of course we should – but we need to convince a lot of people of the benefits of doing so.
 We need to get a better balance between the data focus that powers many an experience design decision and the qualitative learnings that come from digging a little deeper and spending a little more time in understanding humans.
 We need a Life Centred Design approach.

-Life-centered design looks at an individual’s wider eco-system, values and core motivations.
+Life-centred design looks at an individual’s wider eco-system, values and core motivations.

-They may desire that shirt – but not if it is made in a sweat shop in Bangladesh.
+They may desire that shirt – but not if it is made in a sweatshop in Bangladesh.
 They may want to book that holiday – but maybe not if it involves an airline that is not investing in investigating alternative greener fuel technologies.
 They may research that product but not using a search engine that doesn’t pay its taxes.

 But how can we begin to unpick and understand an individual’s wider influences and motivations without time, cost and effort running out of control?

-There is a framework into which I think we can start to ask questions, complete research and design potential solutions – that offers a well proven and robust approach to experience design principles and indeed, it has been at the centre of human and service design practice for some time.
+There is a framework into which I think we can start to ask questions, complete research and design potential solutions – that offers a well-proven and robust approach to experience design principles and indeed, it has been at the centre of human and service design practice for some time.

 Historically experience designers have looked to understand desires from a user perspective -i.e. “What’s in this (interaction) for me?” but reframing that approach and looking at it from a life perspective we can probe and ask questions such as “What’s in it for we?” – ‘we’ being an individuals wider eco-system of beliefs, passions, family or environmental concerns.